EL101/First-Project/README.md

-# First-Project
+# First-Project: Webiste About Me!
-This is my first project
+This is my first project: a website about who I am.
+I hope you enjoy!